 What are the specified public authorities required to do under the duty?
 If a public authority considers a service user may be homeless or threatened with becoming homeless, the public authority will be required to ask the customer if they would like to be referred to a LHA of their choice.
 The service user may choose the local authority to be referred to but should be advised about the implications of being referred to an area where they have no local connection; which include that they may be referred on to another local authority if homeless.
 Only if the individual consents to a referral will the public authority have a duty to make a referral.

 North East Local Authorities have come together to support a regional approach to administer the Duty to Refer.

-A number of Local Authorities in the North East have come together to establish a consistent approach to implement the DtR to refer across the region.
+A number of Local Authorities in the North East have come together to establish a consistent approach to implement the DtR NE procedure.
 This includes one referral form for public authorities to use when referring clients who are at risk of or experiencing homelessness.
-The regional form is available online here and electronic submissions can be made via each individual local authorities specific email address.
-You can access the form here to refer to other regional Local Authorities should your client wish.

 Referring organisations should be mindful that for certain individuals, it may be more appropriate for the client to approach the housing authority directly rather than submit a referral.

 The DtR only applies to the specified public authorities in England and individuals can only be referred to a local housing authority in England.
 However, any other public authority not identified can also make a referral on a voluntary basis.

 To make an application to Stockton-on-Tees Borough Council complete the Duty to Refer referral form and forward via email to our dedicated email address.